In this article

 Table of contents

-At first, mileage reimbursement may seem like one of the trickiest reimbursement methods.
-That’s because reimbursing employees for business miles traveled in a personal vehicle involves knowing the current IRS mileage reimbursement rates, associated tax rules, and how to keep track of business expenses to stay compliant.
+Mileage reimbursement may seem tricky.
+That’s because reimbursing employees for business miles driven in a personal vehicle involves knowing the current IRS mileage reimbursement rates, associated tax rules, and how to keep track of business expenses to stay compliant.

 But once you understand how the mileage reimbursement process works, it’s pretty straightforward.
-In this guide, we’ll explain the ins and outs of mileage reimbursement for business travel, from how to calculate it to the possible tax implications for your business.
+In this article, we explain the ins and outs of mileage reimbursement for business travel, from how to calculate it to the tax implications for your business.

 How mileage reimbursement works

-But when it comes to mileage reimbursement, the standard deduction is merely a guideline.
+But you should always treat the standard deduction as merely a guideline when it comes to mileage reimbursement.
 As an employer, you can choose to reimburse more or less per mile.
-Amounts reimbursed above the limit are considered taxable income; amounts below the limit risk dropping employee pay below the federal minimum wage, which violates the Fair Labor Standards Act (FLSA).
+Amounts reimbursed above the limit are considered taxable income, and amounts below the limit risk dropping employee pay below the federal minimum wage, which violates the Fair Labor Standards Act (FLSA).

 How to calculate mileage reimbursement

-Suppose, for example, you drove 100 miles for business purposes.
-To calculate your reimbursement amount, you’d multiply the total miles driven (100) by the IRS standard mileage reimbursement rate for 2024 (67 cents per mile) to determine your total reimbursement:
+As an example, suppose you drove 100 miles for business, and your company reimburses mileage at the standard mileage rate.
+To calculate your reimbursement, you’d multiply the total miles driven (100) by the IRS standard mileage rate for 2025 (70 cents per mile) to determine your total reimbursement:

 Estimate your reimbursement with Ramp’s mileage rate calculator